atorstling/bychan/README.md

 bychan
 ====

-A Pratt (TDOP) Parser Library for Java
+A Pratt (TDOP) Expression Parser Library for Java